ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Abstract

 \section{Abstract}

 Large language models (LLMs) have demonstrated a remarkable ability to serve as general-purpose tools for various language-based tasks.
-Recent works have demonstrated that the efficacy of such models can be improved through iterative dialog between multiple models, frequently referred to as multi-agent debate (MAD).
-While debate shows promise as a means of improving model efficacy, most works in this area treat debate as an emergent behavior, rather than a learned behavior.
-In doing so, current debate frameworks rely on collaborative behaviors to have been sufficiently trained into off-the-shelf models.
-To address this limitation, we propose \ours, an \textbf{A}ctor-\textbf{C}riti\textbf{c} based learning framework to produce a two-agent team specialized in debate.
-We demonstrate that \ours~ outperforms SotA debate techniques on a wide array of benchmarks.
+Recent works have demonstrated that the efficacy of such models can be improved through iterative dialog between multiple models.
+While these paradigms show promise in improving model efficacy, most works in this area treat collaboration as an emergent behavior, rather than a learned behavior.
+In doing so, current multi-agent frameworks rely on collaborative behaviors to have been sufficiently trained into off-the-shelf models.
+To address this limitation, we propose \ours, an \textbf{A}ctor-\textbf{C}riti\textbf{c} based learning framework to produce a two-agent team (an actor-agent and a critic-agent) specialized in collaboration.
+We demonstrate that \ours~ outperforms SotA multi-agent techniques on a wide array of benchmarks.